Telecommunications in the Philippines: Importance of telecommunications to the Philippines

 A lot of Filipinos work outside of their country and they keep contact with their families back home using calling cards to the Philippines because those are cheaper than direct calling.
 According to the TNS Digital Life Study of 2012, about 81% of urban Filipinos use the internet to keep in touch with their relatives abroad.
 90% of overseas Filipino workers (OFWs) belong to social media networking sites such as Facebook wherein they.
 Some people use e-mail or instant messaging, but the preferred method is still the phone.
 The use of a mobile phone for offers the cheapest way overseas Filipino workers (OFW) to send money or remittances to their families back in the Philippines.

 Furthermore, in a study done in 2015 by the US-based Pew Research Center, 88% of Filipinos consider the internet good for education.
 The survey also notes that 76% of Filipinos see the internet as good for the maintenance of personal relationships.
 73% believe that the internet is good for the economy, especially with the boom of online or electronic commerce.

 Apart from that, telecommunications is used in the Philippine establishments.
-According to the 2015 Survey on Information and Communication Technology, 61.9% of establishments have Local Area Network (LAN).
+According to the 2015 Survey on Information and Communication Technology, 61.9% of establishments have local area network (LAN).
 13.7% of establishments utilize the internet for their business.
 This includes e-commerce.
 17.6% of establishments conduct business transactions using the mobile phone.

+Telco tower operators

+Common towers or cell sites that allow co-sharing arrangements between separate telecommunications services is currently being rolled out across the Philippines.
+The policy for common towers is meant to encourage a rise in investment activities and broad market-led development on the part of ICT providers.

+Presently, there are over 20 tower companies with licenses to operate but only six of these companies as having the capabilities, wherewithal, and customer support to secure meaningful build-to-suit (BTS) commitments from mobile network operators for new sites.